 As a net borrower, Fabege is exposed to financial risks.
 In particular, Fabege is exposed to financing risk, interest risk and credit risk.
 Operational responsibility for the Group's borrowing, liquidity management and financial risk exposure rests with the finance function, which is a central unit in the Parent Company.
-Fabege's finance policy, as adopted by the Board of Directors, specifies how financial risks are to be managed and imposes limits on the activities of the company's finance function.
+Fabege's finance managed and imposes limits on the activities of the company's finance function.
 Fabege aims to limit its risk exposure and, as far as possible, control the exposure with regard to choice of investments, tenants and contract terms, financing terms and busi ness partners.